-The physical output of these discussions is a service logic and prioritisation SLIPService logic and investment prioritisation (SLIP)Articulates the problems confronting the organisation/program and the response that will address the problems.
-Documents how candidate investments have been prioritised based on their ability to respond to the problem and deliver the benefits..
+The physical output of these discussions is a service logic and prioritisation SLIP.
+This articulates the problems confronting the organisation/program and the response that will address the problems.
+It documents how candidate investments have been prioritised based on their ability to respond to the problem and deliver the benefits.

 While the IMS practices were originally used for single investments, they are increasingly being used to establish the logic for investment programs.